micromata/check-packages/README.md

 # check-packages

-> Checks the dependencies inside package.json against a list
-> of allowed/forbidden packages.
+> CLI tool to check your dependencies against a list of allowed/forbidden packages.

 ## Install